-Skipping plastic worms like a shaky head or a wacky worm under docks and pontoon boats is extremely effective this time of year.
-Skipping is casting side arm to make your lure skip along the surface in an effort to get your lure under areas that a conventional cast would never get you.
-Accuracy is key with this technique so if your not familiar with skipping its going to take some practice.
+Skipping bass jigs or plastic worms like a shaky head or a wacky worm under docks and pontoon boats is extremely effective this time of year.
+Skipping is casting sidearm to make your lure skip along the surface in an effort to get your lure under areas that a conventional cast would never get you.
+Accuracy is key with this technique so if your not familiar with skipping it’s going to take some practice.

 Be sure to take your time and make multiple casts under and around each dock or tree you approach.
 Remember, bass have less energy this time of year and will often only hit a bait that lands close to them.
 A good rule of thumb is casting in five feet from your previous cast until you have complete covered the entire area.

 In lakes with deep water, bass will find protection from the sun and cooler water in the depths.
 This is when a fish finder is extremely useful for finding areas to target.
 You need to be able to see the bottom to know what the structure is like and where cover is located.
 Bass hold to deep structure and cover as a means to ambush prey, so running deep diving crankbaits through those areas can get a lot of bites.

 Unfortunately without electronics your fishing blind in deeper waters, but you can still make a good estimate on where to cast by targeting the drop offs.
 Traveling from the shallows towards deeper water while watching the bottom will give you a good idea of how aggressive the bottom drops off.
 Once the bottom disappears take casts out deep and use your crankbait to tell you how deep the water is.